bmm00000/practice/git-github/3/NOTES.md

 when you are comparing branches, you can separate them by .. or just a space. the order that you type the branches matters for what the result of the comparison (it doesn't matter which branch you are in at the moment)

-to compare commits, you only need the oneline hashes (short version) that you get when you 'git log --oneline' (the order also matters, the same as with comparing branches)

-QUESTION TO POST IN FORUMS: IS IT POSSIBLE TO COMPARE COMMITS FROM DIFFERENT BRANCHES?
+to compare commits, you only need the oneline hashes (short version, or you can also copy part of the complete hash) that you get when you 'git log --oneline' (the order also matters, the same as with comparing branches).
+I have tried, and it is also POSSIBLE TO COMPARE COMMITS FROM DIFFERENT BRANCHES.

+to compare the HEAD commit with the previous one (its parent commit): git diff HEAD HEAD~1

+if you want to compare the previous commit to the head: git diff HEAD~1 HEAD

+if you want to compare the previous commit to the working directory (staged and unstaged changes): git diff HEAD~1